Rongxi-Zhang/radar-robotcar-dataset-ros/README.md

-*A new version based on **ROS2** Foxy will be released in the future.
+~~*A new version based on **ROS2** Foxy will be released in the future.
 Because of the limited personal level, there are still some deficiencies and the need to improve the place, still, need to be perfect.
 I would appreciate it if you'd help me improve this project.
-If you have any questions just get in touch.* rongxizhangcar@gmail.com
+If you have any questions just get in touch.*~~
+*Coming soon~*
+rongxizhangcar@gmail.com